gyu-don/wildcat/README.md

 ```

 net(arr,N)
-Automatically create QUBO which has value 1 for all connectivity defined by arr and network size N
+Automatically create QUBO which has value 1 for all connectivity defined by array of edges and graph size N
 ```python
 print(wq.net([[0,1],[1,2]],4))
 #=>